 Dr. Rosie previously taught on the clinical faculty at the UC Berkeley School of Optometry and remains involved at the university by serving on the Dean’s Advisory Board.
 She also likes to mentor future optometrists.

 Originally from Cleveland, she studied at Northwestern University and graduated Phi Beta Kappa with a Bachelor’s Degree in Chemistry.
 She continued her graduate studies at UC Berkeley, where she met her business and life partner, Dr. Bob.
 He was a fellow classmate, and as he likes to say, “It’s been love and eyeballs ever since.”
-The couple lives in Stockton and their twin sons are currently completing their studies in physical therapy and crop science.
+The couple lives in Stockton and enjoy visiting their sons and grandson.

-Outside of the office, her activities range from book clubs to kayaking.
-Dr. Rosie and Dr. Bob enjoy traveling together, and they were recently able to visit the Red Rhino Orphanage in Kenya, which they have supported since 2007.
-The couple is also actively involved in the Stockton community, and frequently attend the Stockton Symphony, Stockton Heat, and UOP Women’s Basketball games.
+Outside of the office, her activities range from book clubbing to kayaking.
+Dr. Rosie and Dr. Bob enjoy travel getaways.
+The couple is also actively involved in the Stockton community, and frequently attend the Stockton Symphony, and games for the Stockton Heat, Stockton Kings and UOP Women’s Basketball.

 Dr. Melrose has been active in civic and women’s business organizations, and is a fellow of the American Academy of Optometry.
 She serves on the UC Optometry Alumni Board and enjoys kayaking and book clubs in her spare time.
 The Melroses are proud parents and grandparents.